 Tara Kaylor

-Giddyup!
-This is Tara Kaylor, who first appeared in skateboarding media within a report on the “Easter Week Contest” in San Diego on April 8, 1977 by Di Dootson in the May 1977 issue of the National Skateboard Review.
+Tara Kaylor (Garner) first appeared in skateboarding media within a report on the “Easter Week Contest” in San Diego on April 8, 1977 by Di Dootson in the May 1977 issue of the National Skateboard Review.
 The contest was hosted at the Standley Recreation Center with 300 spectators.
 Dootson wrote, “Tara (the Terror) Kaylor was the only woman competitor but that did not deter her from going all out in her routine.
 She also skated to music and that, plus the smiles, good form, and unique finish, left her routine unforgettable.”
-I’m assuming it was a sweet Country Western song!
+I’m assuming it was a sweet Country Western song based on her outfit!

 A few months later, Tara competed at the 3rd Annual Novice-Amateur Championships in August 1977.
 She won the women’s 15-18 category in freestyle and was spotted by a rep from Sims.
 In the December 1977 issue of the National Skateboard Review it was announced, along with a photo, that she was now sponsored by the Sims Pure Juice team.